Red, Irritated, Watering Eyes? Chances Are You’ve Got Pink Eye

 - Zerviate (cetirizine hydrochloride).

-In more severe cases a steroid eye drop like Lotemax may be prescribed.
-Eye make-up is best avoided to avoid further irritation.
-Irritant Pink Eye requires prompt flushing with water and inspection for any damage to the eye.
-If vision is impaired, you may need to go to the emergency room.
+Irritant pink eye requires prompt flushing with water and inspection for any damage to the eye.
+If vision is impaired, you may need to go to the emergency room and see an ophthalmologist.

 If your child is diagnosed with pink eye here are a few tips to stop the spread and protect family members and friends.